expertailab/Look_read_and_enrich/README.md

   -q QUESTIONTYPE, --questionType QUESTIONTYPE    Question Type: nonDiagramQuestions or diagramQuestions -m MODELTYPE, --modelType MODELTYPE             Model Type: Text, Diagram, Cross or CrossVecsi
 ```

+## Qualitative images:
+In the look_read_and_enrich/misc/qualitative/ folder you can find the images of our qualitative analysis.